Job 4:19 - KJV "How much less in them that dwell in houses of clay, whose foundation is in the dust, which are crushed before the moth?"

 these bodies we occupy during this life, these clay tablets God made from

 the dust of the earth, are simply a temporary "home".
-The eternal part of
+The eternal

 each of us is our soul.
 THAT is what will never die.
 THAT is what the